 This is imperative to keeping your routine.
 You may be tempted to go lax on said routine, but don’t let your toddler stay up super late.
 Sleep is important to your developing little human.

 Making a game out of the surrounding area can be super fun.
 Just make sure to avoid having your child go near any dangerous areas.

 Overall, camping with toddlers doesn’t have to be a chore.
 If taking your child into the great outdoors and introducing them to nature is on your agenda, it’s never too early to do so.
-Just make sure that you keep everything safe, as well as preparing for everything that may happen.
+Just make sure that you keep everything safe, as well as prepare for everything that may happen.